Industry News

 2. Reduction of Gloss in Composite Materials

-The impact on the surface gloss of composite products is influenced by the processing method and the specific type of calcium carbonate used.
+The processing method and type of calcium carbonate affect the surface gloss of composite products.
 The order of gloss for different composite materials is as follows:

 3. Reduction of Transparency in Composite Materials

 Calcium carbonate has a refractive index that significantly differs from that of common resins like polyethylene and polypropylene.
 As a result, conventional-sized calcium carbonate fillers can negatively impact the transparency of films.
-In contrast, only nano-calcium carbonate with a particle size below 200 nanometers can maintain the transparency of the composite product, as light waves can effectively bypass such small particles.
+Only nano-calcium carbonate, with a size below 200 nanometers, can keep the composite’s transparency.
+Light waves can effectively bypass such small particles.

 4. Reduction of Elongation at Break in Composite Materials